Causes of Sciatica Pain

 Again, due to the large size of the nerve, there are many different branches which can be affected.
 This type of pain though should not be ignored.
 Nerve impingement can be a an indicator of spinal injury and should be investigated.

-How I use Acupuncture to Ease Sciatica Pain
+How I use Acupuncture to treat Sciatica Pain

 The type of pain you feel tells me the type of blockage that is occurring.
 Sharp pain means blood stagnation, an aching pain means Qi stagnation.
 Numbness implies Damp accumulation.
 Though these sound odd, this is how Acupuncture explains the different types of pain nerve impingement can create.
 It is also why it can be so helpful in resolving the pain.
 As stated with lower back pain, if serious structural changes have occurred, we can expect to fully resolve your pain.
 But, the human body has a marvellous way or finding ways around damaged areas.
 Acupuncture is used to help the body find these pathways, as well as remove the local blockages.
 This not only helps reduce the pain, but also prevents further degeneration of the condition.
-If the sciatica is caused purely by muscle tightness then the prognosis is much better, can often be resolved.
-Scientific research has shown that Acupuncture has a strong anti-inflammatory effect on the body.
-Another study has shown that Acupuncture can even help nerves regenerate.
+If the sciatica is caused purely by muscle tightness then the prognosis is much better, and can often be resolved.

 Remember, even if your condition can’t be resolved, this doesn’t mean you should let it continue to deteriorate.
 With regular maintenance you can still enjoy a long and healthy life, even with existing injuries.